Donkey Kong Jr.: Kill screen

-Donkey Kong Jr. has a kill screen at level 22.
 Due to the level counter only having one digit, the counter shows numbers 1 to 9 in levels 1 to 9, seven blanks in levels 10 to 16, and the letters A to F in the levels 17–22.
 The kill screen occurs the same way as in Donkey Kong, where an integer overflow occurs after too big a result is given after a multiplication problem in the computing.
 The timer counts as if there are 700 points, then kills Donkey Kong Jr. until all lives are gone.